brewdiHQ/brewdiHQ/README.md

 * 👋 &nbsp; Hi, I’m Stephan and I´m from Palatina, Germany
 * 🫶 &nbsp; I’m interested in Mobile Development.
 Most of all Swift and Kotlin.
 Dart and Flutter pretty incredible as well
-* 🚀 &nbsp; I’m currently learning AWS Cloud, LPIC, PSM(R), JavaScript and a tons of other fancy DevOps Tools @techstarter.de to become a <br>  &nbsp; &nbsp; &nbsp; &nbsp; DevOps Engineer soon
+* 🚀 &nbsp; I’m currently learning AWS Cloud, LPIC, PSM(R), JavaScript and a tons of other fancy DevOps Tools @techstarter.de to become a DevOps Engineer soon
 * 👀 &nbsp; I´m looking for a Job as Mobile Developer or as an DevOps Engineer starting Summer ´23

 <!---